-The true heroism of Cap comes, as everyone who's seen last year's movie already knows, from who Steve Rogers was <em>before</em> he got buff, and there are few better comic book examples of this than Stan Lee and Jack Kirby's retelling of the character's origin in <b>Captain America #109.
+The true heroism of Cap comes, as everyone who's seen his movies knows, from who Steve Rogers was before he got buff, and there are few better comic book examples of this than Stan Lee and Jack Kirby's retelling of the character's origin in Captain America #109.

-In many ways, Jim Steranko was an unexpected choice to follow Kirby on the <em>Captain America</em> title his work seemed more modern, less macho, than the King's but the three-issue arc he created with Stan Lee are pop art classics that seem as dazzling and contemporary now as they did when they first appeared more than three decades ago, bringing a new sense of cool to the Captain and upending the character's status quo by not only killing off Steve Rogers but turning the character into super spy as much as superhero.
+In many ways, Jim Steranko was an unexpected choice to follow Kirby on the Captain America title - his work seemed more modern, less macho, than the King's - but the three-issue arc he created with Stan Lee are pop art classics that seem as dazzling and contemporary now as they did when they first appeared more than three decades ago, bringing a new sense of cool to the Captain and upending the character's status quo by not only killing off Steve Rogers but turning the character into super spy as much as superhero.

 A lot of what would become familiar Cap tropes were introduced for the first time during writer Steve Englehart's classic 1970s run on the book, including the idea of multiple Caps, the notion that Steve Rogers could (and would) abandon his costumed identity in order to find himself, and just the possibility of using Captain America as a way of exploring where America is at as a country and a culture in general.

 Suddenly Cap and the Falcon got their missions directly from the President and the future of the country was almost always at stake, even if their missions took them outside America (and they did).
 Kirby was playing with the idea of what a superhero comic could be, and if it seemed goofy at the time and many thought that it did it seems revolutionary now, throwing out ideas that the medium is still trying to catch up with.
-Although his run lost some energy by its end, the first arc, in which an experimental device threatens to drive the entire country insane unless Cap and Falc can stop it, is just non-stop energy and a story recently touched on in Ed Brubaker's current run.
+Although his run lost some energy by its end, the first arc, in which an experimental device threatens to drive the entire country insane unless Cap and Falcon can stop it, is just non-stop energy and a story more recently touched on in Ed Brubaker's run.